BiosBoy/RepackerJS/README.md

 ![RepackerJS Example](https://raw.githubusercontent.com/BiosBoy/RepackerJS/master/Exemple.gif)

+Here you can see how easily we can grab some inner data from the large pack of the SVG icons.
+Then we put founded by regular expression in data from the document by `pattern:` and `flags` CLI flags inside new one file.
+AS you see we made it recursively for all files in the folder without any efforts or tears!
+It's so easy and fun to use.
+So what are you waiting for?
+Enjoy it! :)

 ### API

 You can run the parser in a various ways, but I suppose most of all would like to run RepackerJS with custom flags anyway.
 Currently, it includes constants in case of non-provided during CLI run.
 Lets see what we can use among all them in CLI: